Kyriosity/read-write/README+/.net/README+/cs-malpractice.md

 * Albeit C# has pointers, destructors, finalizers, calls to the garbage collector, memory allocation, "front door" to unmanaged code, and interop with other languages — programming them for business applications doesn't look natural, unless for a very specific workaround, fix of bizarre bugs, or non-conforming 3d-party API.

-* Microsoft thoroughly documents which C# constructs are better or risky for performance/memory, and guessing them from CLR is counter-productive (Q&A sites cite contradictory opinions about string interpolation, await/async).
-As well C# doesn't guarantee the same CLR output for future releases or every platform.
+* the Microsoft corner thoroughly documents which C# constructs are better or risky for performance/memory, and guessing them from CLR is counter-productive.<sup>#</sup> As well C# doesn't guarantee the same CLR output for future releases or every platform.

+<sup>#</sup> <sub>As an example, Q&A sites may cite contradictory opinions about string interpolation, await/async and other constructs</sub>

 Best improving intentions of individuals on a "low level" may occur in parallel with those similar to the .NET team on interpretation/compilation and the latter will probably win.

-Ok, nothing wrong with knowing the details of CLR and IL (it makes one a better developer) except the time resources, and focus one must invest.
+Albeit nothing wrong with knowing the details of CLR and IL (it makes one a better developer) except the time resources, and focus one must invest.

-### "Bare" code for high-performance calculations
+### "Bare" .NET for high-performance calculations

 The backside of comfy C# programming is that .NET isn't suited for direct top-efficient code (like C++ on WinCom).
 The energy of .NET will exceed the needs of business solutions but will slow down calculations over arrays of millions of items or high-speed transformation of images or videos (even with all the parallelism in the play).